Atmospheric river whips Northwest; 1 missing, roads closed - NewsBreak

 Atmospheric river whips Northwest; 1 missing, roads closed

-BELLINGHAM, Wash. — (AP) — Flooding and landsides prompted the complete closure of the West Coast's main north-south highway overnight Monday near Bellingham, Washington, as the culmination of days of storms and high winds wreaked havoc in the Pacific Northwest.
+Flooding and landsides prompted the complete closure of the West Coast's main north-south highway overnight Monday near Bellingham Washington, as the culmination of days of storms and high winds wreaked havoc in the Pacific Northwest

 Interstate 5 was closed near Bellingham, just south of the Canadian border, because of the ongoing threat from debris and floodwaters.